top of page

 Take-off

-As he prepared for takeoff, he received his first collision warning, alerting him of another aircraft nearby also preparing for takeoff.
+As he prepared for takeoff, he received his first traffic alert, warning him of another aircraft nearby also preparing for takeoff.
 (Note from SafeSky: our app has a specific “Approach mode” option that allows to cancel warnings in approaching airfields.)
 Right after he took off, he also received an automatic ‘double echo’ message which gives a warning if the aircraft is equipped with a radio transmitting device like an ADS-B out transponder.
 Ground stations receive the signal from the device and share it with SafeSky's servers.
 This information is then transmitted back to the pilot via the mobile internet, leading to a "double echo".
 To prevent this, SafeSky has implemented an automatic detection, which allows pilots to confirm it is their aircraft with just one simple click.

 Internet quality